 Dameware is a tool which allows you to conenct directly to the console of the computer.
 It has a very low latency (at least on Windows 7, 8 and MacOS – Windows 10 is not as fluent).
 It works, to my undestaring, as a video driver thus mirrroring screen and allows direct interaction with computer, including admin passwords prompt.

-In probably, it allows to chat with the user, file transfer, and because it’s working as a service, you can initiate connection without a
+In probably, it allows to chat with the user, file transfer, and because it’s working as a service, you can initiate connection without a user being logged on.

 I will keep updating the list